lonerapier/lonerapier.github.io/content/links.md

 	- On-farm hatching: Use of autonomous robotics here would increase the efficiency and reduce the cost by multiple factors.
 	- In-Ovo vaccination: Already considered at advanced stages of development.
 	- One stupid question that I have: Can sexing not be done pre-egg laying period?
 Can we not perform some kind of gene editing on the mother to prevent even laying male eggs for layers?
 - [From systems operators to systems architects](https://seemay.substack.com/cp/170799845): PDB contained enough structural information about proteins to make a model recognise the pattern behind static structure.
-But proteins have their functions embedded inside the motion (travelling, binding, catalyzing, breathing?).
+But proteins have their functions embedded inside the motion (traveling, binding, catalyzing, breathing?).
 To get more informative data, the next problem is to go from static structure prediction to protein dynamics.
 	- What are protein conformations?
 Most probably these are the signals emitted by proteins during their identification.
 	- How is X-Ray crystallography used for protein conformation?
 What are it's other uses?
 	- What is the data that is discarded during X-Ray crystallography?
 And how can it be used to create richer molecular data?
 Why haven't this been done already?
 	- What data does diffuse scattering emit?
 And how can that be analysed and used for PDB 2.0?

 # Nov '25
 - [On AI Infrastructure in Biology - by Elliot Hershberg](https://centuryofbio.com/p/infra)
 	- What technology led to large-scale changes in biology:
 		- NGS: unlocked functional genomics,